 - Traveling to the U.S.

 If you decide to bring tobacco to the U.S. you must make sure that you meet the minimum age required by state law to purchase tobacco at your Port of Entry.
 The age will vary from state to state, so it is important that you check.
-Also, there is a limitation on how many cigarettes (200) and cigars (100) you can bring to the U.S. For loose/pipe tobacco there are limitations and individuals should check with each Port of Entry to find out the limitations.
+Also, there is a limitation on how many cigarettes (200) and cigars (100) you can bring to the United States.
+For loose/pipe tobacco there are additional limitations, and individuals should check with each Port of Entry to find out what those specific limitations are.

 - Interacting with Law Enforcement Officers